Quick answer

 Week 3: Add neighborhood or service-area pages using real project examples.

-Week 4: Link the pages from the painting business hub and tighten estimate follow-up.
+Week 4: Link the pages from the painting business hub, local SEO guide, contractor website, and review request templates so searchers can move from proof to estimate without dead ends.

 Painter SEO works when the page feels like a walkthrough of a real job, not a brochure copied from every other contractor site.